 You all know I love the folks and the products from Quaker.
 Quaker was such a great part of my childhood… in fact, if I were to sit down and think back to an image or logo that was most regular in our home growing up, it would be the Quaker Oats guy.
-Whether it was a hot bowl of oatmeal in the morning, some homemade oatmeal cookies in the afternoon, or simply the Quaker Oats carton being used as a drum during playtime, Quaker has been a part of my life for as long as I can remember.
+Whether it was a hot bowl of oatmeal in the morning, one of these Applesauce Oatmeal Streusel Muffins or some homemade oatmeal cookies in the afternoon, or simply the Quaker Oats carton being used as a drum during playtime, Quaker has been a part of my life for as long as I can remember.

 February is the month for love, and with Quaker that means starting with our hearts… as in heart healthy.
 February is American Heart Month and Quaker is celebrating by donating $1.00 to the American Heart Association for each current Facebook fan and every new person who “likes” the Quaker Facebook Page during the month of February (up to $250,000).
 The money donated by Quaker will benefit the AHA’s new program My Heart.
 My Life., which helps bring healthy cooking curriculum to after-school organizations across the country –> and you know I love that!
 Stop what you are doing right now and take two seconds to go and “like” Quaker on Facebook.
 Then come right back here… I’ve teamed up with Quaker for a heart healthy giveaway worth approximately $250!